-I want to help you out though by giving you some guidelines, food for runners recommendations and a timeline that you can start testing out on your next long run!
+I want to help you out though by giving you some guidelines, some suggestions on great food for runners and a timeline that you can start testing out on your next long run!

 Before we start, I want to emphasize that we are specifically talking about nutritionally preparing for a long training run and not a race.
 There are similarities but if you want to learn more about what you should be eating before a race then read this page.

-Focus on eating solid, whole foods, and lots of complex carbohydrates for steady release energy throughout my run.
-There is a food for runners recommendation list below that list some of the best options for you before your long run.
+I also like to focus on eating solid, whole foods, and lots of complex carbohydrates for steady release energy throughout my run.
+There is a Food for Runners Recommendation list below that list some of the best options for you before your long run.